Sea Fishing Scotland’s West Coast

 Gairloch is a sheltered place to fish with the usual Scottish sea fishing suspects – cod, pollack, ray and a few haddock.

 Lochinver is a village known for its fishing, and offers the angler a generally sheltered fishing experience not far from Inverness, with a tree-lined coast and remoteness that only Scotland can offer in the UK.
 The fish market here puts it on the map and the area is surrounded by beautiful Scottish highland scenery.

 Fishing Solway Firth: Gretna and Annan

-The Solway Firth is an area with lots of shallow water marks, with gently sloping sandy beaches, marshes and areas of fantastic rough ground for bass fishing.
+The Solway Firth is an area with lots of shallow water marks, gently sloping sandy beaches, marshes and areas of fantastic rough ground for bass fishing.
 This sharp, broken rough ground is often best fished on the push as the tide first submerges the rocks.
 The intertidal zone is brimming with small fish and crabs, which the bass quickly cruise in on to get there first.

-The Solway Firth can be fished effectively with both spinners and baits, with the bass and sea trout being ready to smash into well presented lures.
+The Solway Firth can be fished effectively with both spinners and baits, with the bass and sea trout being ready to smash into well-presented lures.
 By adding a small ragworm to the end of your spinner, you can continue to lure fish into the winter months by targeting the Flounder population.
 The conditions are perfect for Flounder, with the huge sandy flats and channels from the river.
-It’s possible to fish from the Annan harbour, and in summer you’ll see a decent mullet poulation for those that have the patience.
+It’s possible to fish from the Annan harbour, and in summer you’ll see a decent mullet population for those that have the patience.

 Fishing Balcary Bay